Prakyathkantharaju/prakyathkantharaju/readme.md

  <p align="left">I am Prakyath Kantharaju!

 I'm a Robotics and Machine Learning Engineer currently based in Chicago, originally from India.
-My academic journey includes a PhD in wearable health robots, where I specialized in creating AI-powered solutions to improve quality of life.
+My academic journey includes a PhD in wearable health robots (robotic exoskeletons and prostheses), where I specialized in using personalization using ML.

 Beyond my academic pursuits, I have practical experience in applying AI to enterprise-level auto insurance claims, gained through a comprehensive internship.
 This experience has enhanced my expertise in generative AI, reinforcement learning, and wearable robotics.